 - Artificial Neural Network and Evolutionary Computation – AI vs. Humans

-Artificial Intelligence are smarter because
+Artificial Intelligence is more intelligent because

 - High Computational speed.